 Digital Communications & Public Programming Officer

 Provenance is Public Record Office Victoria’s free annual online journal featuring peer-reviewed and forum articles.
 The in-depth research behind each article draws primarily on records from PROV’s diverse collection.
-Documents from the 19th century feature heavily in the latest edition.
-From the death penalty through to the threat of smallpox outbreaks, Provenance 2018 paints a harsh picture of life in both Melbourne and rural Victoria.
-Skipping forward a hundred years, this issue also uncovers the rule-bending that changed Melbourne's skyline forever:
+Read the following articles online, or download the journal as a PDF.

 If you're interested in submitting to Provenance please get in touch directly with the editor at firstname.lastname@example.org.
 Please note that to be eligible for publication, articles must have been researched using original records held by Public Record Office Victoria or contain research that promotes a better understanding of the collection.